itsAmeMario0o/bottle/README.md

 * For the same cluster as the provided sensor
 * Have the "SW sensor management: API to configure and monitor status of SW sensors" capability
 * Have the "User data upload" capability

+>If the credentials do not have "User data upload" Bottle will still work, however, deployed endpoints will be harder to identify in Tetration as they will not be annotated.

 ### Building